Lemniscate ensembles with spectral singularity: Introduction and main results

-The strong asymptotics of $p_{j,N}^c$ were extensively studied in \cite{MR3670735,MR3280250,MR3849128,MR3668632}, see also recent works \cite{lee2020strong,MR3962350} on the case with multiple point charges.
+Here $\delta_{jk}$ is the Kronecker delta.
+The strong asymptotics of $p_{j,N}^c$ were extensively studied in \cite{MR3670735,MR3280250,MR3849128,MR3668632}, see also recent works \cite{lee2020strong,MR3962350,berezin2022planar} on the case with multiple point charges.
 We also refer the reader to \cite{MR2921180,MR3939592,MR3303173,MR2078083,MR3306308,MR3383811} for the strong asymptotics of planar orthogonal polynomials associated with some other classes of potentials.